rogerbinns/apsw/_sources/ext.rst.txt

 Various interesting and useful bits of functionality
 ====================================================

-You need to import `apsw.ext` to use this module. :mod:`dataclasses` are used, and only Python 3.7+ is supported.
+You need to import `apsw.ext` to use this module.

 Pretty printing
 ---------------